FROM THE PRINCIPAL’S DESK

 - Let your child bond with the grandparents.

-- Ensure that the family has at least one meal together, are not in front of the television.
+- Ensure that the family has at least one meal together, and not in front of the television.